-- Students will be accompanied to the cafeteria for Breakfast and Lunch, but they will return to the ISS room to eat. - Students must use their lunch number or bring from home.
+- Students will be accompanied to the cafeteria for Breakfast and Lunch, but they will return to the ISS room to eat.
+This will be when the rest of the students are not present in the cafeteria. - o Students must use their lunch number or bring from home.
 Students who eat at the school may use the same food program (including free and reduced) they use during regular lunch period.